 Nope.
 We consciously elected to maintain our cherished friendship, a bond that remained amazingly unscathed even though all other aspects of our coupleship crumbled.
-We knew staying friends with an ex after divorce was a highly unusual way to proceed, but we also knew it could be done.
+We knew staying friends with an ex after divorce was a highly unusual way to proceed.
+But we also knew it could be done.
 Is there any one way to handle parenting teenagers, and divorce?

 Friends and family were confused by the continuation of our Sunday night dinners, Netflix watching on the sofa, monthly Disneyland excursions in one car, and even Mexican cruises (in a single cabin) for family vacations.
 We also continued to enjoy our expensive theater season passes to see shows like Hamilton without our kids.

 “We can’t stay married, but we can be dear friends.”
 It was our standard response when anyone asked what was going on.
 Eventually, most people understood our logic and congratulated us on being mature adults who were able to put our two teenage children first.

 The two people who remained totally baffled and unable to understand our logic were our kids.
 They continued to cling to the hope that our behavior meant a reconciliation was around the corner.
 We didn’t know that our friendship was actually hurting them.
 Once I realized what was happening, we sat with our children and a family counselor, who had experience dealing with teenagers and divorce.
 We learned a lot.

 1. Be upfront about your intentions from the start.